 Low-cost broker where you can buy stocks and ETFs with 0% commissions.

 A recent broker that offers commission-free stocks, ETFs and cryptos trading in France.
 Very transparent and regulated by top-tier AFM.
 New users will receive one free share worth up to €200.

 Some of these trading platforms are quite recent.
 Despite this, we have noticed that all of them could withstand the massive spike in volatility that occurred due to Covid-19, especially in March and April of 2020.
 We hadn’t seen that type of market instability since 2007–08, during the Global Financial Crisis, so this gives us good comfort to know that none of these apps suddenly crashed – as happened with Robinhood, a free US-based online broker.

 eToro at a glance

 Still, it does not solely focus on social trading!
-It is also a multi-asset platform offering many different financial instruments to trade, such as CFDs, ETFs, stocks, commodities, Forex and Cryptocurrencies. eToro provides 0% commission on stocks and ETFs (not all ETFs are commission-free).
+It is also a multi-asset platform offering many different financial instruments to trade, such as CFDs, ETFs, stocks, commodities, Forex and Cryptocurrencies. eToro provides 0% commission on stocks.

 The website and mobile app are nearly identical, attractively laid-out, and incredibly simplified.
 The account opening process is pretty easy and fast.
 You only need a couple of minutes to sign up and follow the identification procedure.
 Moreover, if you are not yet comfortable with investing or its comprehensive dashboard, eToro provides you with a practice account.